 What Constitutes Elder Abuse?

-Elder abuse refers to any intentional or negligent act by a caregiver, facility, or trusted individual that causes harm or risk of harm to an older adult.
+Under elder abuse California law, abuse refers to any intentional or negligent act by a caregiver, facility, or trusted individual that causes harm or risk of harm to an older adult.
 Abuse can be physical, emotional, financial, or involve neglect, and it may come from those responsible for providing care, including staff in nursing homes, home health aides, or even family members.

 Physical, Emotional, Financial, and Neglect